 - Arch supports: Dr. Scholl’s are my favorite.
 They’re in every pair of shoes I own, except for my sandals!

-- Protalus insoles: If you have severe plantar fasciitis like I do from time to time and are desperately looking for supportive insoles that relieve the pain, these are the best ones I’ve found.
+- Protalus insoles: If you have severe plantar fasciitis like I do from time to time and are desperately looking for supportive insoles that relieve the pain, these are the best ones I’ve found, and to me they were worth every penny.
 I have the T100 in my hiking shoes, and they are fantastic!
 My feet have improved dramatically since using these insoles.
-Having pain-free feet is extremely important when teaching!
+Having pain-free feet is extremely important when teaching, hiking, and living life!

 - Clarks Adriel Viola pumps: I have the dusty pink and they are SO comfortable.
 The color is perfect for a gorgeous nude/neutral shoe.